centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 * Save this configuration

 > Feel free to adapt the configuration to meet your needs

+> If you don't mind authenticate with the domain Admin user you can jump straight to the Kerberos section.
+> Else, you can continue following the documentation to set up a dedicated service user.

 ### Configure service user

 On your Active Directory server: